Skip to Content

 My passport is expiring when I am on on holiday what should I do?

-If your passport is expiring, check the entry and travel requirements for your destination country and the airline, as most countries require passports to be valid for at least 6 months from your departure date.
-However, some may only require validity for the duration of your stay.
-It’s highly recommended to renew your passport before travelling to avoid any issues, especially since many airlines will not let you board a flight with an out-of-date passport.
-For the most up-to-date information, consult the official websites of the Irish Department of Foreign Affairs or the relevant embassy.
+If your passport is expiring, check the entry and travel requirements for your destination country and airline.
+Most countries require your passport to be valid for at least six months from your departure date.
+Some countries may instead only require validity for the duration of your stay.
+Renew your passport before you travel to avoid problems.
+Many airlines will not let you board with an out-of-date passport.
+For the latest information, check the Irish Department of Foreign Affairs website or the relevant embassy website.

 My passport has expired, will the airline accept a drivers licence?